zfauser/SignedIn-Public/README.md

 ## How I deployed it

 I deployed the static files to an existing [apache](https://httpd.apache.org/) server I use to run all my other websites.
-I also needed to get a new SSL certificate for the domain I was using ([signedin.zachfauser.com](https://signedin.zachfauser.com/)).
+I also needed to get a new SSL certificate for the domain I was using.
 I used [Certbot](https://certbot.eff.org/) to get the certificate.
 I then needed to create a new Oracle Cloud Virtual Machine to run database.
 I used the same specs as the apache server (2 core arm cpu, 12gb ram, ubuntu).
 I then installed pocketbase on the new server.
 I also got a new SSL certificate for the pocketbase server on the domain I was using.
 I then created a simple Systemd service to make the pocketbase server start on startup and run in the background.

 ## Links to the technologies used